Council PTSA - Local PTA

 But be mindful of the difference between "can" versus "may."
 We are able to do these things (we can), but we need permission from the principal, or the staff member in charge of emergency planning for the school, to do so (we may).
 We need to work closely and respectfully with our school's administrators and their designees.
 This is true in all aspects of PTA, but especially so with Emergency Preparedness.

 Our RESPONSIBILITY comes in our role as advocates for our children's safety.

 What are Local PTA Emergency and Safety Chairperson responsibilities ?

 - Invite a community speaker to a PTA meeting to talk about safety/preparedness

 - Advocate for your PTA to allocate funds to grant to the school for the purchase of supplies and equipment

-- Participate in Emergency Prep Email Networking Group to receive valuable information and to help others performing the same job at their school
+- Participate in Emergency Prep Email Networking Group to receive valuable information

 - Educate parents via PTA newsletter, Open House, or Back To School Night opportunities.
 They should be made aware of district/building emergency procedures/polices, such as mass student release.